parkwilliamy/RV32I_CPU/README.md

-# HELIX
+# RISClet

-- HELIX (Hardware Execution Layer for Integer Execution) is 32-bit processor based on the RISC-V architecture
+- RISClet is 32-bit processor based on the RISC-V architecture
-- The goal is to implement HELIX on the Xilinx Artix-7 FPGA
+- The goal is to implement RISClet on the Xilinx Artix-7 FPGA
 - Optimizing performance through pipelining, hazard detection, and branch prediction

 # Verification Outline